 Liam Smith: ‘Chris Eubank Jr is a nightmare – not for me, for other people’

-Interview: The Liverpudlian reflects on his win over Eubank Jr, as the pair prepare for a rematch in September
+Interview: The Liverpudlian reflects on his win over Eubank Jr, as the pair prepare for a rematch this weekend

 It isn’t so much that Liam Smith has to go through another fight night with Chris Eubank Jr; it’s more that he has to go through another fight week with him.

-When the Britons square off at the AO Arena in Manchester in September, it will have been eight months since Smith dropped and stopped Eubank Jr in the same building.
+When the Britons square off at the AO Arena in Manchester this weekend, it will have been eight months since Smith dropped and stopped Eubank Jr in the same building.
 Many in boxing labelled the result an upset.
 Smith certainly did not see it that way.

 Backed into a corner, overcome by volume and variation, Eubank Jr first hit the canvas 45 seconds into Round 4, slinking to the mat.
 Barely managing to grip the ropes with his gloves, the Brighton boxer hauled himself to his feet and wobbled to referee Victor Loughlin with his hands by his sides.
 He almost teetered past Loughlin.
 Eubank Jr was given the benefit of the doubt, but within 20 seconds he was down again, tumbling into the ropes as he fell.
 This time, despite another quick climb from the canvas, the 33-year-old was saved by the referee.